 NJ has a 4-year refund statute of limitations from the date of payment (N.J.S.A.
 54:49-14).
 If you correct your status retroactively, you may be able to file amended returns for prior years.
 Post-December 22, 2022 returns cannot be amended to change entity type.
 Shareholders may also need to amend their NJ-1040 returns.

 No. The NJ Business Alternative Income Tax (BAIT) is available only to entities NJ recognizes as pass-through entities.
-If NJ treats you as a C-Corp, you are locked out of BAIT, which is the primary workaround for the federal SALT deduction cap ($40,000 since 2025 under OBBBA, increased from $10,000).
-The 2025 BAIT election deadline (March 16, 2026) has already passed.
-Fixing your S-Corp status now preserves your 2026 BAIT eligibility.
+If NJ treats you as a C-Corp, you are locked out of BAIT, which is the primary workaround for the federal SALT deduction cap ($40,000 for 2025, $40,400 for 2026 under OBBBA, increased from $10,000).
+The TY2026 BAIT election deadline was March 16, 2026 (the 15th day of the 3rd month of the tax year, rolled from Sunday March 15) via the NJ DOT PTE File and Pay System - already passed.
+Fixing your S-Corp status now preserves your TY2027 BAIT eligibility (election due March 15, 2027).
+Read the full NJ BAIT election guide for rates, deadlines, and qualification rules.

 The 2025 NJ CBT-100S is due April 15, 2026.
 The BAIT election deadline (March 16, 2026) has already passed.
 You can file Form CBT-2553-R at any time through the DORES portal.
 If you need more time, file a CBT extension before April 15.
 Extended returns are due October 15, 2026.